AdobeDocs/commerce-merchant-services.en/help/product-recommendations/create.md

 * Sufficient result set variety: Do the products being returned represent a variety of products from your catalog?
 The goal with this factor is to avoid having a minority of products being the only items recommended across the site.

-Based on the above factors, a readiness value is calculated and displayed.
-A recommendation type is considered ready to deploy when its readiness value is 75% or higher.
-A recommendation type is considered partially ready when its readiness is at least 50%.
-A recommendation type is considered not ready to deploy when its readiness value is less than 50%.
+Based on the above factors, a readiness value is calculated and displayed as follows:

+* 75% or higher means the recommendation type is ready to deploy.
+* At least 50% means the recommendation type is partially ready.
+* Less than 50% means the recommendation type is not ready to deploy.

 These are general guidelines but each individual case can differ based on the nature of collected data as outlined above.
+Learn more about [how readiness indicators are calculated](#understand-how-readiness-indicators-are-calculated) and [why readiness indicators might be low](#what-to-do-if-the-readiness-indicator-percent-is-low).

 ![Recommendation type](assets/create-recommendation-select-type.png)
 _Recommendation type_